PHILIPPINE PROGRAM www.stlinusonlineinstitute.com

 Department of Business Administration

-Quoting the United States Department of Education (USDE): "Accreditation does not provide automatic acceptance by an institution of credit earned at another institution, nor does it give assurance of acceptance of graduates by employers.
+On the issue of accreditation, the United States Department of Education (USDE) explains: "Accreditation does not provide automatic acceptance by an institution of credit earned at another institution, nor does it give assurance of acceptance of graduates by employers.
 Acceptance of students or graduates is always the prerogative of the receiving institution or employer."

 Hence, we serve only those who believe we can help them meet their needs with no discrimination against our accreditation status.
 The academic programs we offer include, but not limited to: